 - Scotiabank (Canada, Caribbean, Peru, Chile and Mexico)

 - Westpac (Australia, New Zealand, Fiji, Vanuatu, Cook Islands, Samoa, Tonga, Papua New Guinea and Solomon Islands)

 - Westpac Banking Corporation (Australia, Fiji, Cook Islands, Solomon Islands, and Vanuatu)

 - Westpac Bank – PNG – Limited (Papua New Guinea)

 - Westpac Bank of Tonga (Tonga)

 - UkrSibbank (Ukraine)

-An alternative system that we highly suggest you avoid is “travel cheques”.
-Do not do travel checks!
+An alternative system that we highly suggest you avoid is “travelers’ cheques”.
+Do not use travelers’ checks!

-This system is not longer common and turn often to be very time consuming and expensive in terms of exchange rates.
+This system is no longer common and turn out to be very time-consuming and expensive in terms of exchange rates.